Axway/amplify-central/content/en/docs/saas_api_gateway/_index.md

 hide_readingtime: true
 ---

-Amplify Central provides the Amplify SaaS API Gateway as a single point of entry for all clients.
+Amplify provides the Amplify SaaS API Gateway as a single point of entry for all clients.
 The SaaS API Gateway can support the following API Management services:

 * Register an API as an API Proxy
 * Deploy the API Proxy to test and production run-time environments